-1. At move-in, prior to occupancy;

-- 2. Twice per year (which shall include an inspection for purposes of obtaining a real estate tax abatement for all or a portion of the Public Housing Units); - 3.
-As required to comply with Public Housing Requirements. - 4.
-Follow-up inspections will be scheduled within fifteen (15) days if housekeeping practices or other circumstances require.
-Appropriate notice to the resident shall be given prior to any inspection which shall be in accordance with the lease; and - 5.
+- 1. At move-in, prior to occupancy; - 2.
+Twice per year. - 3.
+Follow up inspections will be scheduled within fifteen (15) days if housekeeping practices or other circumstances require.
+Appropriate notice to the resident shall be given prior to any inspection which shall be in accordance with the lease; and - 4.
 At move out.
 Inspections should be done with resident, unless the resident has previously vacated the unit and is unavailable.
 In the latter case, the Agent will conduct an independent inspection.